drduh/macOS-Security-and-Privacy-Guide/README.md

 A highly customizable, powerful, but also most complicated firewall exists in the kernel.
 It can be controlled with `pfctl` and various configuration files.

-pf can also be controlled with a GUI application such as [IceFloor](https://www.hanynet.com/icefloor/) or [Murus](https://www.murusfirewall.com/).
+pf can also be controlled with a GUI application such as [Murus](https://www.murusfirewall.com/).

 There are many books and articles on the subject of pf firewall.
 Here's is just one example of blocking traffic by IP address.